 CLERGY APPRECIATION DAY

-Clergy Appreciation Day is observed on the second Sunday in October.
-It is a time to recognize the work of ministers, pastors, and priests in the United States.
+Clergy Appreciation Day on the second Sunday in October reminds us to recognize the work of ministers, pastors, and priests in the United States.
 This national day also falls in National Clergy Month, which is observed each October.

 Be sure you also personally thank them for all they do to help you and your family!